Why do I Grind My Teeth at Night?

 WHY DO I GRIND MY TEETH AT NIGHT?
 POSSIBLE CAUSES:

 Stress and Anxiety: The most common cause of teeth grinding is as a response to stress and anxiety.
 In fact, more than half of teeth grinding cases stem from stress.
-A person who is constantly under stressed or frequently put in situations that make them anxious are more prone to grinding and clenching their teeth, whether they do it when they’re asleep or awake.
+A person who is constantly under stress or frequently put in situations that make them anxious are more prone to teeth grinding and teeth clenching their teeth, whether they do it when they’re asleep or awake.

 Side-Effect of Medications and Medical Conditions: Night grinding is also observed as a drug side-effect.
 A patient taking psychotropic drugs such as antipsychotics and antidepressants may develop teeth grinding as a side-effect of drug use and it may also manifest the habit as a side-effect of digestive problems.

 Sleep Disorders: Sleeping disorders are found to be related to teeth grinding.
 It is believed that people who are found to be suffering from different kinds of sleep disorders are at a higher risk of developing the habit.